tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Protection From Energy

-**Casting Time/Duration**: 1 minute**/**1 hour or until discharged
+**Casting Time/Duration:** 1 minute**/**1 hour or until discharged

-**Market/Component Cost**: 400 gp**/**80 gp and a recovery
+**Market/Component Cost:** 400 gp**/**80 gp and a recovery

-**Effect**: You protect yourself or one ally present during the ritual's performance with a potent ward against energy.
+**Effect:** You protect yourself or one ally present during the ritual's performance with a potent ward against energy.
 The target, whether you or someone else, can provide the recovery component cost.
 Choose a damage type from among acid, cold, fire, lightning, or thunder.
 The next time the target takes damage of that type, the ritual is discharged, and the damage is reduced by an amount equal to 10 + your Arcana skill check modifier.

 If the target is already under this ritual's effect when the ritual is used upon the target again, the newer effect cancels the older one.